anamnesis-project/anamnesis-blog/content/posts/week-4.md

 - FR9 - Both doors must have a lock.
 - FR10 - The system must have a space for a screen.

-- NFR1 - All hinges and locks must be made from non-brittle materials to avoid cracking under stress.
-- NFR2 - All compartments must be accessible for maintenance without requiring specialized tools.
-- NFR3 - The total system dimensions must not exceed 30 × 30 × 20 cm (to ensure portability).
-- NFR4 - The total weight of the system must not exceed 5 kg.

 ## Software
 - FR1 - The system must contain a website where healthcare professionals can access patients' information.
 - FR2 - The system must have a login page.